sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 filters      |
 -------------|------
-description  | Set of [Sensu query expressions][1] used to determine if the asset should be installed.
-If multiple expressions are included, each expression must return `true` for Sensu to install the asset.<br><br>Filters for _check_ assets should match agent entity platforms.
-Filters for _handler_ and _filter_ assets should match your Sensu backend platform.
+description  | Set of [Sensu query expressions][1] used to determine if the dynamic runtime asset should be installed.
+If multiple expressions are included, each expression must return `true` for Sensu to install the asset.<br><br>Filters for _check_ dynamic runtime assets should match agent entity platforms.
+Filters for _handler_ and _filter_ dynamic runtime assets should match your Sensu backend platform.
 You can create asset filter expressions using any supported [entity.system attributes][10], including `os`, `arch`, `platform`, and `platform_family`. {{% notice protip %}}
-**PRO TIP**: Asset filters let you reuse checks across platforms safely.
-Assign assets for multiple platforms to a single check, and rely on asset filters to ensure that only the appropriate asset is installed on each agent.
+**PRO TIP**: Dynamic runtime asset filters let you reuse checks across platforms safely.
+Assign dynamic runtime assets for multiple platforms to a single check, and rely on asset filters to ensure that only the appropriate asset is installed on each agent.
 {{% /notice %}}
 required     | false
 type         | Array